 |Cluster name||Amount of RAM per node [GB]||Number of cores per node||Amount of RAM per core [GB]||Flag to use node|

 You need to choose between running a "core" job or a "node" job.
-A "core" job must keep within certain limits, to be able to run together with up to fifteen other "core" jobs on a shared node.
+A "core" job must keep within certain limits, to be able to run together with other "core" jobs on a shared node.
 A job that cannot keep within those limits must run as a "node" job.

 You tell Slurm that you need a "node" job with the flag "-p node".
 (If you forget to tell Slurm, you are by default choosing to run a "core" job.)

 A "core" job:

 Will use a part of the resources on a node, from a 1/16 share to a 16/16 share on Bianca, and a 1/20 share to 20/20 share on Rackham.